 Listen to Goldstein’s music playlist for deep relaxation before bedtime:

 Q: What pieces of music do you love before bed?

 I really love my Ambiology series, which is composed of hour-long pieces set to 60 beats per minute.
 I’ve worked on this music for two decades specifically to ease my own anxieties, stress, and sleeping challenges.
 The pieces don’t trigger emotion; they’re just very, very peaceful.

 The pieces “Ambiology 1” (called “The Heart”) and “Ambiology 6” (called “Genesis”) are my favorites for sleep.

 “Music is a bridge that takes us from one state to another.
 It can take us from a state in which we’re stressed, tense, fearful, or anxious, to a parasympathetic state, in which we’re relaxed and at ease.”

 I’ve also created some music programs with the neuroscientist Daniel Amen, MD, that a lot of people use for sleep.
 Both the “Bright Minds” and “Feel Better Fast” programs work well.

 Q: When you look towards the future of music and our health, what do you see?

-I really see music as really developing as a tool for transforming our state of being and to really enhance our health and overall wellness.
+I really see music as really developing as a tool for transforming our state of being and really enhancing our health and overall wellness.